Ingenio/keen-teamcity-logs-parser/README.md

 # TeamCity Logs Parser

+Creates a tree from plaintext TeamCity logs, so they can be manipulated further, for example to visualized what is taking so long during the build process.

 ## Purpose

-We need a tool to parce teamcity logs and put it in in-memory tree data structure.
+We need a tool to parse teamcity logs and put it in in-memory tree data structure.
 So we can visualize it as a _flame graph_ using for instance https://github.com/spiermar/d3-flame-graph

 ## Deps